ledgitbe/krabber/README.md

 # krabber

-Easy to use webscraper using Axios and JSOM.
+Easy to use webscraper using Axios and JSDOM.

 ## Example